-Consider morphine (after the 3 rd dose of nitroglycerin or if nitroglycerin is contraindicated)
+Consider morphine (after the 3rd dose of nitroglycerin or if nitroglycerin is contraindicated)

 Route

 IV

 Dose 2 mg

 Max. single dose 2 mg

 Dosing interval 5 min

 Max. # of doses 5

-Suspect a Right Ventricular MI in all inferior STEMIs and perform 15-lead ECG to confirm (ST-elevation \geq 1mm in V4R).
-Do not administer nitroglycerin to a patient with a Right Ventricular STEMI.
+Suspect a Right Ventricular MI in all inferior STEMIs and perform at minimum V4R to confirm (ST-elevation ≥ 1mm in V4R).

+Do not administer nitroglycerin to a patient with Right Ventricular STEMI.